sanjay-rendu/sunbird-ml-workbench/README.md

 #### Seek help
 1. Use - `daggit --help` to know more about the command
 2. Help on daggit commands can be found using `daggit <command> --help`

+#### [Optional] Set home directory for daggit
+`export DAGGIT_HOME="/path/to/folder"` in bash_profile.
+This folder will contain all the intermediate files from the execution.
+By default, `DAGGIT_HOME` folder is created in the current working directory otherwise.

+#### [Optional] Import custom modules
+`export daggit_extra="/path/to/module"` in bash_profile.
+Custom nodes defined in this python module directory will be available in the experiment.

 ## License